femave/deno-library/README.md

 # Deno .TS from github

+## IMPORTANT

+This program will fork this project and create a branch to do pr against this main project automatically.
+And add your Deno project to the library!

 ## Install

-isntall command
+install command
-`deno install cdenon --allow-write --allow-read --allow-run https://raw.githubusercontent.com/femave/live-server-reload/master/mod.ts`
+`deno install libin --allow-write --allow-read --allow-run https://raw.githubusercontent.com/femave/libin/master/mod.ts`

 ## Usage